Chief Human Resources Officer Job Descriptions, Average Salary, Interview Questions

 • 10 or more years of experience in a progressive senior-level HC role developing people strategies and implementing solutions.
 (CPA or Compliance firm experience preferred)

-• Experience with Workday highly preferred.
+• Experience with Workday is highly preferred.

 We match top professionals with great employers across the country.
 From filling urgent job openings to developing long-term hiring strategies, our team is here to help.
 Review our staffing solutions, browse our award-winning Staffing Corner blog, or call today.
 We look forward to connecting with you soon.